Downeast Institute for Applied Marine Research & Education

 University of Maine at Machias

-The vast majority of seafood consumed by Americans is imported.
-There is a great need to expand sustainable aquaculture in the U.S to increase food security and grow the economy.
-The goal of this project is to increase the supply, quality, and species diversity of domestic seafood through pilot and commercial-scale culture of Arctic surf clams.
+The goal of this project is to increase the supply, quality, and species diversity of U.S. seafood through pilot and commercial-scale culture of Arctic surf clams.
 Arctic surf clams are bivalve mollusks with a delicious flavor and notable bright red foot making them a sought-after species for sushi restaurants around the world.
 Currently, most of the Arctic surf clam on the market (including that sold in the U.S.) is produced in Atlantic Canada.
 Arctic surf clams naturally occur from Rhode Island to Labrador.
 Populations in the Gulf of Maine exist but are not at commercially viable densities.

 This project involves an experimental examination of growth and survival of cultured juveniles at fifteen selected sites along the Maine coast with a concentration of sites in eastern Maine, where aquaculture development of the species has occurred over the past five years, and an assessment of human health and product safety by examining the interaction of this species with biotoxin uptake both in the field and laboratory.
-Fishermen and other entrepreneurs will participate in field growth trials at the selected sites, and acquire skills related to the commercial production of Arctic surf clams for domestic markets.
+To date, three members of the shellfish industry have participated in field trials using cultured surf clam, addressing very basic growing and survival parameters related to various predator-exclusion treatments at 15 sites (2016-2017) and 5 sites (2017).
+Work is continuing in 2018 with support from a NOAA Saltonstall-Kennedy grant.

 National Sea Grant National Strategic Initiative Funds $227,434